Fannie Mae Single-Family Loan Performance Data

 The HARP dataset contains approximately one million 30-year fixed rate mortgage loans that are in the primary dataset that were acquired by Fannie Mae from January 1, 2000 through September 30, 2015 and then subsequently refinanced into a fixed rate mortgage loan through HARP from April 1, 2009 through September 30, 2016.
 While the population of HARP loans is expected to grow slightly prior to the anticipated final expiration of the HARP program, we do not currently anticipate adding new HARP loan acquisitions to this dataset.
 We expect to update the monthly performance data for the HARP dataset on a quarterly basis in conjunction with our normal quarterly updates of the primary historical dataset.
 The HARP dataset also includes a mapping key to assist users in aligning the loan ID in the primary dataset with the corresponding loan ID in the HARP dataset after the loan was refinanced.

-The loan performance data is available here.
+The loan performance data is available here on Data Dynamics.
 Fannie Mae requires the user to register and create a unique username and password in order to access the performance data.
 An email will be sent to the user to confirm registration.
 The user is also required to accept the Terms and Conditions, which, among other things, prohibits the user from distributing data to third parties or using it in support of external commercial purposes without the express written consent of Fannie Mae.
 For more information regarding external commercial use or redistribution of this data, please contact Fannie Mae's Fixed-Income Marketing at 800-2FANNIE (800-232-6643) or by email.

 Due to the size of the data files, we do not recommend loading the data into Microsoft Office Excel.
 Users should consider using a recognized third-party database management system to load and access the data as basic spreadsheet applications may result in the loss or incomplete capture of the file.
 A sample acquisition and performance data file is available to assist users with database setup and R code is available for both the primary dataset and the HARP dataset to assist users with the download.